 The Irmo Fire District has in place, a firefighter career development program that is comprised of 5 key progression steps.
 These 5 steps incorporate pay step increases for our firefighter ranked personnel during their first three years of employment and are based upon years of service, satisfactory workplace performance reviews and their obtaining of select professional certifications through the S.C.
 Fire Academy.

-Senior Firefighter - 3% Salary Increase After 4 Years of Service and Completion of Training Requirements.
+Senior Firefighter - 3% Salary Increase After Completion of Training Requirements.

 What To Expect If Hired and During the 1st Year of Employment: